gdsbook/book/notebooks/09_spatial_inequality.md

 ## Conclusion

-Inequality is an important social phenomenon, and its geography is an important concern for social scientists.
+Inequality is an important social phenomenon, and its geography is a growing concern for social scientists.
 Geographical disparities in well-being have been pointed to as a major driver behind the rise of right-wing populist movements in the US and Europe {cite}`Rodriguez_Pose_2018`.
 Thus, understanding the nature of these disparities and their evolution is a challenge for both science and policy.

 This chapter discusses methods to assess inequality, as well as examine its spatial and regional structure.
 We have seen the Gini coefficient and Theil index as examples of global measures to summarize the overall level of inequality.
 As is often the case in many areas of spatial analysis, the straightforward adoption of methods from economics and sociology to spatial data can  often be fruitful but, at the same time, can miss key elements of the spatial story.
 In the context of spatial income disparities, we have highlighted the  differences between personal and regional inequality.
 From this vantage, we have reviewed three approaches to incorporate geography and space in the study of inequality.
 Together, this gives us a good sense of how inequality manifests geographically, and how it is (possibly) distinct from other kinds of spatial measures, such as those for spatial autocorrelation discussed in chapters [6](06_spatial_autocorrelation) and [7](07_local_autocorrelation).